pc-aide/AWS/02 AWS Certified Developer Associate/Exam/445x Questions - ExamTopics.md

     * C. 200 read capacity units
     * D. 500 read capacity units
 * [Answer](https://i.ibb.co/vzBbVDc/image.png)
 100) A web application is designed to allow new users to create accounts using their email addresses.
-The application will store attributes for each user, and is expecting millions of user to sign up.<br/>What should the Developer implement to achieve the design goals?
+The application will store attributes for each user, and is expecting millions of user to sign up.What should the Developer implement to achieve the design goals?
     * A. Amazon Cognito user pools
     * B. AWS Mobile Hub user data storage
     * C. Amazon Cognito Sync
     * D. AWS Mobile Hub cloud logic